The study of weak decays induced by $\frac{1}{2}^+ \to \frac{3}{2}^-$ transition in light-cone sum rules: The light-cone sum rules of transition form factors

-From a comparison of the theoretical and phenomenological parts of the correlation functions we observe the the form factors $F_3^-,F_4^-,G_3^-$ and $G_4^-$ are all equal to zero, since the corresponding Lorentz structures are absent in the theoretical part.
-Hence only the form factors $F_1^-,F_2^-,G_1^-$ and $G_2^-$ are needed in further analysis.
-This result is in agreement with the HQET prediction \cite{Chua:2018lfa}.
+The form factors $F_3^-,F_4^-,G_3^-$ and $G_4^-$ are equal to zero since the corresponding Lorentz structures are absent in the theoretical part.
+Hence, only the form factors $F_1^-,F_2^-,G_1^-$ and $G_2^-$ are needed in further analysis.
+Note also that this result agrees with the HQET prediction in low recoil region~\cite{Chua:2019yqh}.
+To study the heavy hadron decay form factors at large recoil limit the soft-collinear effective can be applied~\cite{Mannel:2011xg,Wang:2015ndk}.